jaanga/sp500/sp500-realtime/README.md

 ### 2017-04-07 ~ Theo

-* On same modular track as replay
+* Realtime now on same modular track as Replay
 	* Both should be able to be updated simultaneously
 * Fixes to replay, headsup
+* Add reset view to home button under hamburger

 ### 2017-04-03 ~ Theo